zackkk/weenix/procs-README.txt

 | BUGS |
 +------+

-Comments: ?
+Comments: None.

 +---------------------------+
 | CONTRIBUTION FROM MEMBERS |
 +---------------------------+

-If not equal-share contribution, please list percentages.
+Members of the team shared responsibilities equally (25%/25%/25%/25%).

 +-------+
 | OTHER |
 +-------+

-Special DBG setting in Config.mk for certain tests: ?
-Comments on deviation from spec (you will still lose points, but it's better to let the grader know): ?
+Special DBG setting in Config.mk for certain tests: none Comments on deviation from spec (you will still lose points, but it's better to let the grader know): No deviation from spec.
-General comments on design decisions: ?
+General comments on design decisions: We had to declare the test functions as extern in kmain, for the compiler to use them without warnings.